ariexx/ariexx/README.md

 My name Muhammad Arief.
 I'm currently working as Backend Web Developer.

-🌱 I’m currently learning Laravel, NodeJS and VueJS
+🌱 I’m currently learning Laravel, Golang and VueJS

 <!---
 ariexx/ariexx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.